Cox-Automotive/alks-cli/README.md

 ### `iam createrole`

-`alks iam createrole` Creates/resumes an ALKS session, this is the preferred way of using ALKS as it automates the underlying ALKS keys for you.
-If you don't provide an account/role you'll be prompted for the one you'd like to use.This will create your keys with the maximum life of 36 hours and automatically renew them when necessary.
+`alks iam createrole` Creates a new IAM role for the requested type in the specified AWS account.

 Optional arguments: